-Our mission is to provide a safe, warm place of overnight shelter for our homeless neighbors in Enfield during the coldest months of the year.
+Our mission is to provide a safe, warm place for our homeless neighbors in Enfield to stay overnight during the coldest months of the year..

 WHO WE ARE - Picture of our Board of Directors and our Executive Director, left to right: Rev Peter Bushnell, Lorraine Creedon, Susan Carllo, Murry and Priscilla Brayson, Monica Wright, Deacon Paul Roberts, Sue Banning, Paul Tedder, and Rosalind Swift

 The Enfield Safe Harbor Warming Center exists as a part of Enfield People for People, a 501 (c) (3) non-profit corporation, formed to create shelter for our homeless, heatless neighbors in Enfield during frigid New England winters.
 We do this at the kindness of Holy Trinity Episcopal Church in Enfield, who allow us to invite homeless neighbors in for shelter from 9:00pm to 7:00 am, January through March.

 We are governed by a Board of Directors, comprised of volunteer men and women from many life disciplines, who bring their considerable expertise to plan, advise, manage and direct our work in Enfield.

 We have paid staff, including our Executive Director, Monica Wright, and five paid overnight staff, who train and assist community members who are willing to volunteer overnight.